BraedonWooding/Lazy-Zig/README.md

     it.reset();
     var buf: [100]i32 = 0;
     // Lets turn it into an array
-    var array = it.toArray(buf);
+    // In this case we didn't have to reset, as the array automatically does var array = it.toArray(buf);
     var i: usize = 0;
     while (i < array.len) : (i += 1) {